 - Gambit Pileup: One of the major themes of the setting.
 There are dozens of factions within the setting, each with their own goals and plans.
-The short list includes several different branches of the Republic government and military, all three Great Houses (and the individual planetary governments, noble houses, and mega-corporations that constitute each), the Unificationist Church and the theocratic government it controls, the Fallen (and the three revolutionary movements that compose it, and the dozens of terrorist, rebel, insurgent, and activist groups that compose them), the Ancestors, the Xionists, a half-dozen esoteric secret societies, at least three different galaxy-spanning conspiracies (The Midnight Sons, the Masons, and the Redeemers), and a handful of functionally immortal superhuman entities carrying out their own agendas.
-On top of all that, these factions all suffer from internal divisions and conflicts, and they all have individuals amongst their membership with their own objectives and ambitions, which leads to even more gambits...
+The short list includes: several different branches of the Republic government and military, all three Great Houses (and the individual planetary governments, noble houses, and mega-corporations that constitute each), the Unificationist Church and the theocratic government it controls, the Fallen (and the three revolutionary movements that compose it, and the dozens of terrorist, rebel, insurgent, and activist groups that compose them), the Ancestors, the Xionists, a half-dozen esoteric secret societies, at least three different galaxy-spanning conspiracies (The Midnight Sons, the Masons, and the Redeemers), and a handful of functionally immortal superhuman entities carrying out their own agendas.
+In other words, enough competing gambits to make your head spin.

 - Giant Space Flea from Nowhere: This trope seems to be more prevalent than it actually is.
 The Systems Malfunction universe encompasses a variety of secret societies, shadowy forces, and powerful unknown entities.
 Usually what appears to players as a Giant Space Flea from Nowhere is actually something that has been lurking in the shadows for some time and makes sense once the broader picture is taken into account.

 - A great example of this is the adventure "The Ghosts of Space" from the tabletop book.
 The players are tasked with answering a distress call from a ship lost near the Origin Rift, only to find that the ship is now overrun with lesser Pulsarians.
-Once the players manage to clear the ship of hostiles and rescue the crew, they discover that the ship was in fact crewed by agents of the Midnight Sons, who are ''very'' hungry.
+Once the players manage to clear the ship of hostiles and rescue the crew, they discover that the ship was in fact crewed by agents of the Midnight Sons, who are very hungry after their time adrift.
 This can lead to a double-whammy of Giant Space Flea from Nowhere considering that most characters and players are not familiar with the Pulsarians or the Midnight Sons.

 - Goddamned Bats: Pulse mists tend to attack in hoards and are very common near the Origin Rift and similar phenomina.
 They are Energy Beings which take reduced damage from physical attacks, and are capable of both Mega Manning and Barrier Changing, making them very annoying to fight.